Monstrous Compendium: Dungeons & Dragons 5th edition

-In 2022, Wizards of the Coast announced a new Monstrous Compendium series of 5th Edition supplements to be exclusively released on the online platform D&D Beyond; these supplements will be available for free to registered users.
-In April 2022, Monstrous Compendium Vol 1: Spelljammer Creatures was released; this supplement introduced ten creatures from the Spelljammer setting to the 5th Edition.
-A supplement, titled Monstrous Compendium Vol 2: Dragonlance Monsters, with 11 creatures from the Dragonlance campaign setting was released in December 2022.
+In 2022, Wizards of the Coast announced a new Monstrous Compendium series of 5th Edition supplements to be exclusively released on the online platform D&D Beyond; some of these supplements are available for free to registered users.

 Reception

+Stephan Wieck reviewed Monster Compendium Volume One in White Wolf #17 (1989) and stated that "Of the three new 2nd Edition books, the monster compendium is the one that I feel improves the most over its predecessor."

+Berin Kinsman reviewed Terrors of the Desert in the Mar–Apr 1993 issue of White Wolf.
+This 96-page manual was written by Tom Prusa, Louis J. Prosperi, Walter M. Bass, and Kira Glass and is "the first Monstrous Compendium appendix to deal with the AD&D Dark Sun setting".
+Kinsman stated that it was "an invaluable tool for Dungeon Masters running a game in this setting, and DMs who have included psionics in non-DARK SUN campaigns should look here for interesting challenges".
+He rated it overall at a 3 out of 5 possible points.

 Rick Swan reviewed Ravenloft Monstrous Compendium Appendix II: Children of the Night for Dragon magazine #206 (June 1994).
 He commented on the proliferation of monster books from TSR and other publishers: "Role-players seem to have an insatiable appetite for monsters.
 The sound you hear is that of publishers scraping the bottom of the barrel for new ones."
 Swan noted that Children of the Night, by William W. Connors, adds living brains, bardic liches, and half-golems to the Ravenloft roster.
 Reviewing this with two other monster books from two other publishers, he quipped: "They're all interesting, but I bet if I read you the descriptions, you'd be hard-pressed to tell which monsters belonged to which system.

 Trenton Webb reviewed Planescape Monstrous Compendium Appendix II for Arcane magazine, rating it an 8 out of 10 overall.
 He commented that the book "has a great cover and it's a top read too" and that the artwork "isn't exactly exactly inspired but it does sport a coherence and consistency rarely seen in roleplaying books.
 There are no 'well it's a man's head on a chicken's body' Crimewatch photofit embarrassments'" found in many other monster books.
 Webb noted that the text "goes out of its way to encourage adventurers to use this book as a foundation rather than a work of reference" and that most of the descriptions feature quotes to add flavor, "which normally involve the quotee being horribly killed".
 He felt that the blend and balance of the roughly 100 creatures in the book was good, "with a lively mix of the lawful and chaotic, the mighty and meek" but noted that the book "does err slightly in favour of the more fearsome, more powerful creatures".